 logo

-Will interest rates crash property prices in 2024?
+Will interest rates, inflation and new taxes crash property prices in 2025?

 A problem with supply.